brhanuhailu/brhanuhailu.github.io/readme.md

 # 📖 [Potifolio website] <a name="about-project"></a>

 > This project is Developing portifolio using HTML and CSS.
 I selected template three from Microverse.
-> In this project, Mobile first using Css has been implemented.
+> In this project, Mobile first and Desktop version using Css has been implemented.
+It will have popup modal next.

 **[Portifolio website]** is a the main mechansium to introduce you self to the world market in software development and related field of works.